canjs/canjs/index.md

  - `change` events - a generic event so you can listen to any property change and how it was changed
  - `ATTR_NAME` events - bind to specific attribute changes

-The following listens to a all attribute changes and 'offset' changes on the paginate instance:
+The following listens to all attribute changes and 'offset' changes on the paginate instance:

 {% highlight javascript %}
 paginate.bind('change', function(ev, attr, how, newVal, oldVal){